nmshd/documentation/_includes/scenarios/integrate/access-the-connector.md

 ## TypeScript SDK

-We also offer an SDK developed in TypeScript that facilitates communication with your Connector from your TypeScript or JavaScript application.
+We offer an SDK developed in TypeScript that facilitates communication with your Connector from your TypeScript or JavaScript application.
 You can find it readily available on [npmjs](https://www.npmjs.com/package/@nmshd/connector-sdk).